ashtonthomas/chi_winery/README.md

 - Avdi's Naught/NullObject pattern (checking `nil` is always wrong?)
 (Naught, NullObject, Safe Navigation)
 - Naught does seem really cool: https://github.com/avdi/naught
 - Sandi's input on this: https://www.youtube.com/watch?v=OMPfEXIlTVE (and on good OOD)

+# On Grape: can we dynamically create ComponentsApi/ApiClient? from the ServiceDocument (based on the api definitions)
+- maybe dynamically generate it, but it has to live on it's on - like a gem - so we can do it at runtime dynamically (??)
+- not a big deal. we just build the mocks from the pact definitions (so this isn't that big of a concern)

+# Misc

+Services seem to be a bad way to organize application code.
+It sucks when you want to add a 'component' and not a full services (because of the maintenance overhead).
+Would be great to be able to stick a component anywhere.
+This would be great for experimental components.
+We can just have a misc server where we stick components.
+It shouldn't matter what components are physically next to each other.